ThuverX/mysims-research/src/Files/Lua/MySims.md

 While there are libraries that "patch" this out, this won't be possible with the way lua libraries are installed.

-## Game Objects:
+## GameObjects:
 Meant in a very broad way.
 Including not just furniture and what we would consider *"objects"* in the real world, but also: *sims, furniture, trees, Essences, Buildings, etc.* Excluding the level or the world.

-All Game Objects that are NOT Player built through CAB (Create a Build), inherit the class **"ScriptObjectBase"**.
-It sets up the bare basics for our game object to eventually make it possible to do things.
+All GameObjects that are NOT Player built through CAB (Create a Build), inherit the class **"ScriptObjectBase"**.
+It sets up the bare basics for our GameObject to eventually make it possible to do things.
 It also handles tuning values (aka, the values we can adjust for something to happen more/less) and has an inherited animations table we can use.

 Objects that are however CAB-made, use "ConstructedObjectBase" instead.
 Often the interactions are split from the main script object's class script, probably to avoid huge files.